akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202404/20240414000000/index.md

 Categories: cs-CV, cs.CV
 Keyword Score: 3
 Keywords: Benchmarking
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2404.08514v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2404.08514v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2404.08514v1.pdf" filename="2404.08514v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2404.08514v2.pdf" filename="2404.08514v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 Despite the significant progress in image denoising, it is still challenging to restore fine-scale details while removing noise, especially in extremely low-light environments.
 Leveraging near-infrared (NIR) images to assist visible RGB image denoising shows the potential to address this issue, becoming a promising technology.
 Nonetheless, existing works still struggle with taking advantage of NIR information effectively for real-world image denoising, due to the content inconsistency between NIR-RGB images and the scarcity of real-world paired datasets.
 To alleviate the problem, we propose an efficient Selective Fusion Module (SFM), which can be plug-and-played into the advanced denoising networks to merge the deep NIR-RGB features.
 Specifically, we sequentially perform the global and local modulation for NIR and RGB features, and then integrate the two modulated features.
 Furthermore, we present a Real-world NIR-Assisted Image Denoising (Real-NAID) dataset, which covers diverse scenarios as well as various noise levels.
 Extensive experiments on both synthetic and our real-world datasets demonstrate that the proposed method achieves better results than state-of-the-art ones.
-The dataset, codes, and pre-trained models will be publicly available at https://github.com/ronjonxu/NAID.

 {{</citation>}}